-It’s clear to me why Riga has become so popular for a wide range of different travellers.
-It offers something different for everybody.
+It’s clear why Riga is becoming popular for a wide range of different travellers – it offers something different for everybody.
 Whether you’re a history and architecture buff, a foodie or simply looking for fun and affordable nightlife – you will easily be able to incorporate those things into your Riga itinerary.

-If you only have one day in Riga then like most visitors to the city, you will undoubtedly want to explore the Old Town.
-While this part of Riga has undoubtedly attracted more and more tourists over the years there is a very a good reason for this – its cobblestone streets and charming medieval style architecture is simply a delight to walk around and there are many interesting sites to explore.
+There is no better place to begin your Riga itinerary than in the historic Old Town.
+While this part of Riga has undoubtedly attracted more and more tourists over the years there is a very good reason for this – its cobblestone streets and charming medieval architecture is simply a delight to walk around and there are many interesting sites to explore.

 The House of Blackheads is one of the most iconic sites in Riga, originally built in the 14th century for German merchants it was completely rebuilt in the late 90s after being destroyed during WWII.

-Other points of interest in the Old Town include The Three Brothers which are the oldest residential houses in Riga, the Swedish Gate which is the last remaining part of the Old City Walls and the Powder Tower which used to be an important defensive post for Riga.
+Other points of interest in the Old Town include The Three Brothers which are the oldest residential houses in Riga and home to the Architectural Museum.

 Bastejkalna Park which is located just on the outskirts of the Old Town is the perfect escape if you want to get away from the Old Town as it becomes more crowded throughout the day.
 There is a lovely canal that runs through the park and a number of inviting benches to rest your sore legs.